Uniontown, Pennsylvania: Services

 Uniontown Hospital, the larger of two hospitals in the county, is the city's and Fayette County's largest employer.

 The City of Uniontown operates a full-time police department.
 The city police station houses a booking center used by all police agencies within Fayette County, including the Pennsylvania State Police.

-The City of Uniontown Bureau of Fire is a combination career/volunteer department operating out of three stations (two staffed and one reserve), and provides services including fire suppression, fire prevention, various aspects of rescue operations, pre fire and disaster planning, fire safety consultation services, disaster response along with city Emergency Management personnel, and a number of other public services.
+The City of Uniontown Bureau of Fire is a combination career/volunteer department operating out of three stations (two staffed and one reserve).
+It provides services including fire suppression, fire prevention, various aspects of rescue operations, pre-fire and disaster planning, fire safety consultation services, disaster response along with city Emergency Management personnel, and a number of other public services.
 EMS service is provided by Fayette EMS, which replaced the former Uniontown Fireman's Ambulance in July 2013.

-The bureau has four engines (pumping apparatus), two Trucks (aerial apparatus), a heavy rescue unit, a squad truck, and a command S.U.V.
+The bureau has four engines (pumping apparatus), two trucks (aerial apparatus), a heavy rescue unit, a squad truck, and a command S.U.V.

-Station 1 or, Central Station, is located downtown on North Beeson Boulevard at Penn Street.
+Station 1, or Central Station, is located downtown on North Beeson Boulevard at Penn Street.
 Central Station houses Engine #1, Engine #4, Truck #1, Rescue, Squad, Command Unit, and provides housing for two Fayette EMS units as well.
 Station 2, or the East End Station, is located on Connellsville Street near Lincoln Street.
 The East End Station houses Engine #3 and Truck "A".
 The 3rd station, the Union Hose Building, located on East Main Street near Grant Street, houses the city's Emergency Management Agency and Emergency Operations Center, and provides housing for the fire bureau's reserve pumper, Engine #5.

 The department has three accredited PA Fire Academy Local Level Instructors and a number of professional qualifications board testing evaluators.